awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 Configure a PowerShell Console to Use the |TWPlong|
 ===================================================

-The installer creates a :guilabel:`Start Menu` group called, :guilabel:`Amazon Web Services`, which contains a shortcut called :guilabel:`Windows PowerShell for AWS`.
-For PowerShell 2.0, this shortcut automatically imports the AWSPowerShell module and then runs the :code:`Initialize-AWSDefaultConfiguration` cmdlet.
-For PowerShell 3.0, the AWSPowerShell module is loaded automatically whenever you run an AWS cmdlet.
-So, for PowerShell 3.0, the shortcut created by the installer only runs the :code:`Initialize-AWSDefaultConfiguration` cmdlet.
+The installer creates a :guilabel:`Start Menu` group called :guilabel:`Amazon Web Services`, which contains a shortcut called :guilabel:`Windows PowerShell for AWS`.
+In PowerShell 2.0, this shortcut automatically imports the AWSPowerShell module and runs the :code:`Initialize-AWSDefaultConfiguration` cmdlet for you.
+Because PowerShell 3.0 and newer automatically load the AWSPowerShell module whenever you run an AWS cmdlet, in PowerShell 3.0 and newer, the shortcut created by the AWS Tools for PowerShell installer runs only the :code:`Initialize-AWSDefaultConfiguration` cmdlet.
 For more information about :code:`Initialize-AWSDefaultConfiguration`, see :ref:`specifying-your-aws-credentials`.
-In earlier (pre-v3.3.96.0) versions of the modules this cmdlet was named :code:`Initialize-AWSDefaults`.
+In older (before 3.3.96.0) releases of the |TWP|, this cmdlet was named :code:`Initialize-AWSDefaults`.

-The installer also creates an additional shortcut called :guilabel:`AWS Tools for Windows`, which opens a visual display of AWS resources for Windows developers.
+The installer creates another shortcut titled :guilabel:`AWS Tools for Windows`, which opens a visual display of AWS resources for Windows developers.

-If you run PowerShell 3.0, or if you only use the shortcut installed by the installer, you do not need to configure a PowerShell window to use the |TWPlong|.
-However, if, for example, you use PowerShell 2.0 with a specially-configured PowerShell console, and you want to add support for the tools, you must load the AWS module yourself.
+If you run PowerShell 3.0 or newer, or if you only use the custom-console shortcut that is installed by the installer, there is no need to configure a PowerShell window to use the |TWPlong|.
+But if you run PowerShell 2.0 with a specially-configured PowerShell console, and you want to add support for the AWS Tools for PowerShell, you must load the AWS module manually by running :code:`Import-Module` as described in the following sections.

 .. _pstools-installing-integration: